chyannegalloway/End-To-End-E-commerce-Data-Analysis-Project/README.md

 ## The Dataset

+This dataset provides information for an e-commerce platform.
+This dataset is structured with multiple tables; 'Orders', 'OrderItems', 'Customers', 'Payments' and 'Products', each containing specific information about various aspects of the e-commerce operations.

 ## Data Cleaning

 This dataset including multiple tables, so I began the project by cleaning each table individually in PostgreSQL.
 In each table, I checked for duplicate values, NULL values, impossible values like negative prices or invalid dates.
 For two of the five tables, I had to perform more in depth analysis.